-Our perception of plants probably paints them as passive, slow-growing green things that aren't particularly intelligent -- at least, not like us humans.
-But recent research is showing how arrogantly anthrocentric that view may be, revealing that plants do indeed sense, learn, remember and react much like how a human might.
+Our perception of plants probably paints them as passive, slow-growing green things that aren't particularly intelligent -- at least, not like us, humans.
+But recent research is showing how arrogantly anthropocentric that view may be, revealing that plants do indeed sense, learn, remember and react much like how a human might.

 Charles Darwin was the first to watch the behavior of the plant roots.
 In his book The Power of Movements of Plants, he describes how roots do not passively grow down, but move and observe.
 A root navigates, knows what’s up and down, observes gravity and localizes moisture and chemicals.
 Darwin discovered that plants are a lot more intelligent than everybody thought.
 For contemporary botanists, this buried matter is still a wondrous land.
 There is a global investigation to discover this hidden world.
 I also want to explore it and apply the ‘intelligence’ of plants in my work.